Tile's new sticky Bluetooth tracker will help you find just about anything

 Tile has unveiled a set of new trackers designed to end the days of hunting around for your wallet, phone, keys and TV remote.
 Tile Sticker is a tiny, self-adhesive Bluetooth tracker that sticks firmly to pretty much anything, indoors or out.
-It boasts a range of 150 feet, so while it won't help you find a stolen bike, it's ideal for those objects you tend to misplace around the house.
+It boasts a range of 150 feet, so it's ideal for those objects you tend to misplace around the house, but it can also help you find things much further away thanks to Tile's community (even stolen bikes).

 To ensure the Sticker really won't budge, even in the rain, Tile teamed up with the glue gurus at 3M (a name that will be familiar if you've ever bought a dash cam).
 Its battery is rated for three years, so you won't need to worry about removing it in a hurry.